 About the program

-The Junior Championship Program presently comprises of more than 40 teams, both male and female ranging between the ages of 10-19 years of age.
-Our junior teams compete against associations throughout Victoria each Friday night in the Victorian Junior Basketball League (VJBL).
-Being involved in the VJBL means over 80 home games held at Eagle Stadium on a monthly basis, bringing visitors from all across the state into our stadium.
+The Junior Championship Program presently comprises of more than 30 teams, both male and female ranging between the ages of 10-19 years of age.
+Our junior teams compete against associations throughout Victoria each Friday night in the Victorian Junior Basketball League (VJBL) representative basketball program.
+Being involved in the VJBL means over 60 home games held at Eagle Stadium on a monthly basis, bringing visitors from all across the state into our stadium.

 The aims of the VJBL are to:

 - Provide a stimulus for associations to develop teams to the highest competitive level

 - Provide a format that best promotes the high standards of basketball in Victoria

 - Provide a relevant step in career paths from domestic basketball through to state, national and international level

 - Extend the opportunity to players, officials and spectators to participate in and attend high-quality competitions